Set up Ubuntu on an external drive

 Installing Ubuntu

-On Ubuntu’s task bar, you should have Install Ubuntu
+On Ubuntu’s task bar, you should have Install Ubuntu.
+Click on it.

 Now you should see a list of available drive volumes.
 Scroll down